core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Binding, Sequence Numbers, Freshness, and Replay Protection

-Like OSCORE, Group OSCORE provides message binding of responses to requests, as well as uniqueness of AEAD (key, nonce) pair (see {{Sections 7.1 and 7.2 of RFC8613}}, respectively).
+Like OSCORE, Group OSCORE provides message binding of responses to requests, as well as uniqueness of (key, nonce) pair (see {{Sections 7.1 and 7.2 of RFC8613}}, respectively).

 ## Supporting Multiple Responses in Long Exchanges # {#sec-long-exchanges}